13701174_10103158710675770_5513531665227336237_o.jpg

 Care to join us?

-We’re always looking for great researchers at any stage of their career.
+We’re always looking to work with great researchers at any stage of their career.
 If you’re interested in working with us as an undergraduate, graduate, or post-doc don’t hesitate to contact Dr. Harpur.

 Lab Alumni